smastrom/react-rating/README.md

   return (
     <Rating
       onChange={handleChange} // 1.
-Callback is executed on selection
+Callback is executed on confirmation
       value={state.rating} // 5. ...your UI is updated!
     />
   );